BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 {{< vegaLite schema="/static/state-of-elm/2018/charts/domains.vega-lite.min.json" >}}

-Overall, these responses are up, so it's not super useful to compare them year-over-year, but we do see some interesting stuff coming together.

-For example, I'm not sure why gaming dropped last year, but it sure picked up again this year!
+I'm not sure why gaming dropped last year, but it sure picked up again this year!
 I was curious what kinds of games people were writing, so I asked!
 The folks in #gamedev on the Elm Slack pointed me to [rofrol/awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) as a nice overview, and [rofrol/elm-games](https://github.com/rofrol/elm-games/blob/master/README.md) as a comprehensive list of games in Elm.
 Enjoy!